devops329/devops/instruction/playwright/playwright.md

 ### Mocking

-We can demonstrate how mocking works with Playwright by replace our actual call to the `jwt-pizza-service` with a mocked HTTP response.
+We can demonstrate how mocking works with Playwright by replacing our actual call to the `jwt-pizza-service` with a mocked HTTP response.
 We want to mock out the call because we don't want our test to fail whenever the menu changes.
-However, the danger here is that the JSON response might change and test will no longer detect the failure.
+However, the danger here is that the JSON response might change and the test will no longer detect the failure.

-This turns out to be really easy.
+Mocking the call turns out to be really easy.
 You just call the `route` method on the page object that is passed to the test and provide a function that can both validate the request and return a response.

 ```js
 // Mock out the service